 - 1. Sakyamuni, the founder of Buddhism

 - 2. The Buddhist Universe

-- 3. Karma and Suffering
+- 3. Buddhist Notions of Karma and Suffering

 - 4. The Traditional Path to Enlightenment

-- 5. Bodhidharma (Daruma), the Legendary Patriarch of Zen
+- 5. Bodhidharma (Daruma), the Legendary Patriarch of Zenx

+- 6. Zen and War

-- 6. Sudden Enlightenment vs. Gradual Enlightenment
+- 7. Sudden Enlightenment vs. Gradual Enlightenment

-- 7. Lin-chi, Strange Words, and Wild Deeds
+- 8. Lin-chi, Strange Words, and Wild Deeds

-- 8. Koans in Zen Practice
+- 9. Koans in Zen Practice

-- 9. Dogen, the Preeminent Figure in Japanese Zen
+- 10. Dogen, the Preeminent Figure in Japanese Zen

-- 10. Popular Zen during the Tokugawa Period
+- 11. Popular Zen during the Tokugawa Period

-- 11. Zen Today
+- 12. Zen in the World Today